ambernettech/chefdk-fundamentals/scene_04.md

 That shouldn't be a problem right?

 It's a package, a file, and a service.
-Everything you've already completed.
+Everything you've already completed - well almost everything.

 Now the request to add version control and a README would definitely make it easier to share the recipes that we create.